Glossary

 Local organisations funded by the NDIA to deliver the early childhood approach.

-Our early childhood partners have teams of professionals with experience and clinical expertise in working with young children with developmental delay or disability and their families.
+They have teams of professionals with experience and clinical expertise in working with young children with developmental delay or disability and their families.

 The term 'early childhood partner' may refer to either the partner organisation, or the staff working within the organisation.